Skip to content

 """

-Returns the COLLECT aggregate SQL function for the given column name.
+Returns the COLLECT aggregate SQL function for the given column or expression.

-into an array or similar structure.
-It is useful for combining values from a column
+expression into an array or similar structure.
+It is useful for combining

 Args: